 An engaging microlearning solution might include lots of different types of microcontent.
 Short videos, animations, conversations, diagrams, images, infographics, interactions, text explanations, assessment questions, scenario questions, to suggest a few.
 These assets can sit independently and be deployed to your learners from within the appropriate learning environment.
 They will sit happily on mobile devices.

 LXDs and Instructional Designers (read what they do here) would need assistance from the Subject Matter Experts to refine learning outcomes.
 There would be a large focus at the beginning of a programme on understanding the target audience and identifying the content that’s of most importance to them.
 This is how the real intelligence is fed into the system for adapting and personalising a learner’s path to success.
 The writing and crafting of the microcontent will be key to success.
 The structure of the microlearning programme will greatly affect the overall training experience and the learning success.
 (Read here about considerations for a Microlearning Design Model)

 Where to start

+Micro content can replace, enhance or complement existing training.
 It can be reused and repurposed for quick outcomes

 Make an Informed choice

-Don’t get too hung up on what a microlearning solution is or has to be – understand what its principles could mean for your organisation, and then decide to what level you might apply them.
+Don’t get too hung up on what a microlearning solution is or has to be.
+Understand what its principles could mean for your organisation, and then decide to what level you might apply them.